 Hello there, and welcome to my blog!

-I consider myself to be your semi-average 23-year-old psychology student, though I suppose that depends on your definition of average.
+I consider myself to be your semi-average twenty-something psychology student, though I suppose that depends on your definition of average.

 My passions lie predominantly within reading and writing, music, and animals, and I pride myself on being extraordinarily curious about the world and people around me.
 Highly introverted and generally comfortable in my own company, I tend to be an observer and listener above anything else, though there will be the occasional people who get to see the more rambunctious, spontaneous, and playful side to me.